Thomasporta/thomasporta.github.io/evilincremental.md

 ### Comments from players on Itch.io

-*This is one of the better incremental games I've played.
-Fun theme, upgrade decisions that matter, an end goal, and no rebirth mechanics to pad out the experience.* - Homicidal_Harry
+*"This is one of the better incremental games I've played.
+Fun theme, upgrade decisions that matter, an end goal, and no rebirth mechanics to pad out the experience."* - Homicidal_Harry

-*Really strong theme!
-The sound design is great with whistling wind and somber music, and the monster sounds you get with the chapter text is great.* - An Actual Typhon
+*"Really strong theme!
+The sound design is great with whistling wind and somber music, and the monster sounds you get with the chapter text is great."* - An Actual Typhon

 ### Machinations Diagram for first two resources